 11 1187 Will displace traffic on to surrounding roads, Church Road in particular, intensifying traffic and increased pollution levels.
-4.1 / 5.1 Will increase journey distance and time for commuters.
+4.1/5.1 Will increase journey distance and time for commuters.
 4.2 Could result in a significant division within the neighbourhood, preventing residents' access to essential services like healthcare facilities and schools.
 3.2 / 4.4 Improving the frequency and punctuality of bus services should precede any major traffic alterations.
 8.1 1188 Will displace traffic on to surrounding roads, Church Road in particular, intensifying traffic and increased pollution levels.
-4.1 / 5.1 Will increase journey distance and time for commuters.
+4.1/5.1 Will increase journey distance and time for commuters.
 4.2 && Could result in a significant division within the neighbourhood, preventing residents' access to essential services like healthcare facilities and schools.
 3.2 / 4.4 Improving the frequency and punctuality of bus services should precede any major traffic alterations.
 8.1 1189 Will increase traffic on Church Road.
 4.1 1190 Will restrict the area and prevent access to the GP.
 4.4 1191 Duplicate of response number 1190.
 N/A 1192 Will displace traffic on to narrow side streets, some of which are too narrow especially where two way traffic is proposed.
 4.1 / 4.11 Will be tremendously difficult to do a right turn from Blackswarth Road to join Church Road.
 9.1 There will be huge traffic queues going back to the Feeder.
 4.1 Will just move traffic and pollution from one area to others.
 4.1/5.1 1193 Response in support of the proposals.
 N/A 1194 Response in support of the proposals.
 N/A

-Objection - grounds for the objection are unclear or no further information provided.
-1.1 Response in support of the proposals.
-N/A Duplicate of response number 1064.
-N/A Objection - grounds for the objection are unclear or no further information provided.
-1.1 Objection - grounds for the objection are unclear or no further information provided.
-1.1 Objection - grounds for the objection are unclear or no further information provided.
-1.1 Objection - grounds for the objection are unclear or no further information provided.
-1.1 Duplicate of response number 1003.
-N/A Objection - grounds for the objection are unclear or no further information provided.
-1.1 Duplicate of response number 1003.
-N/A Objection - grounds for the objection are unclear or no further information provided.
-1.1 Objection - grounds for the objection are unclear or no further information provided.
-1.1 Will displace traffic onto surrounding roads, Hayward Road, Avonvale Road and Church Road in particular, increasing 4.1 / 5.1 congestion and pollution.
+1195 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1196 Response in support of the proposals.
+N/A 1197 Duplicate of response number 1064.
+N/A 1198 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1199 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1200 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1201 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1202 Duplicate of response number 1003.
+N/A 1203 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1204 Duplicate of response number 1003.
+N/A 1205 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1206 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1207 Will displace traffic onto surrounding roads, Hayward Road, Avonvale Road and Church Road in particular, increasing 4.1 / 5.1 congestion and pollution.
 There is no bus that goes down Marsh Lane - issue with there being a bus gate.
-4.16 Increased congestion on roads will slow down buses.
-4.5 Should invest in nublic transport 8.1 1.1 4.1/5.1 4.17 5.1 Will increase journey distance and time 4.2 win mercuse journey distance and time.
-7.2 Will encourage anti-social behaviour by creating quiet areas in the neighbourhood.
-3.3 Duplicate of response number 1209.
-N/A Will cause more traffic in the morning, especially those who travel to come to the primary school in Barton hill.
+4.16 There is no bus that goes down Marsh Lane - issue with there being a bus gate.
+4.10 Increased congestion on roads will slow down buses.
+4.5 Should invest in public transport.
+8.1 1208 Objection - grounds for the objection are unclear or no further information provided.
+1.1 1209 Will displace traffic onto surrounding roads that are already bury, Church Road in particular, increasing congestion 4.1/5.1 and pollution.
+Will increase journey distance and time.
+4.2 Will encourage anti-social behaviour by creating quiet areas in the neighbourhood.
+3.3 1210 Duplicate of response number 1209.
+N/A 1211 Will cause more traffic in the morning, especially those who travel to come to the primary school in Barton hill.
 4.1 Limits access to people with disabilities.
-Response in support of the proposals.
-Duplicate of response number 1064.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Duplicate of response number 1003.
-Objection - grounds for the objection are unclear or no further information provided.
-Duplicate of response number 1003.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Objection - grounds for the objection are unclear or no further information provided.
-Will displace traffic onto surrounding roads, Hayward Road, Avonvale Road and Church Road in particular, increasing congestion and pollution.
-There is no bus that goes down Marsh Lane - issue with there being a bus gate.
-Increased congestion on roads will slow down buses.
-Should invest in public transport.
-Objection - grounds for the objection are unclear or no further information provided.